New Research Suggests Black And White Cats Have The Most Attitude

 And then there's calicos.

-The UK based study was surprise to learn that female calico cats in the US are more likely to display aggressive behavior towards their owners.
+The UK-based study was surprised to learn that female calico cats in the US are more likely to display aggressive behavior towards their owners.

-Hmm, it seems purrfection might be under the temperament radar ginger cats?
+Hmm, it seems purrfection might be under the temperament radar for ginger cats?

 Tuxedos are as purrfect as the rest.